blackWins/AbpHelper.CLI/docs/README.md

     * `-d` specified the **root** directory of the ABP project, which is created by the ABP CLI

     AbpHelper will generate all the CRUD stuffs , even include adding migration and database updating!
+    > If you generate `CreateGetListInput` , you need to manual add [AutoFilterer](https://enisn-projects.io/docs/en/autofilterer/latest/Getting-Started) package to your `Application.Contracts` project

 1. Run the `DbMigrator` to seed the database
 1. Startup your application
 1. Login with the default admin account, and see the magic happens!